sui-foundation/sips/sips/sip-7.md

 We're building a cross-margined perpetuals trading DEX on top of Deepbook, functioning of which requires wrapping the `Pool<Coin<X>, Coin<Y>>` under another shared object (as dynamic fields) to obtain a collection of pools & store application specific metadata on top of Deepbook pools.
 Having access to on-chain data for multiple pools in the same transaction is key here, since cross margining enables users to use profits in one market to fund losses in another market.

 At a broader sense, via account caps there is a way for protocols to get cusotdy of user orders and build on top of the matching engine, however, adding these changes are neccessary to make the matching engine customisable as per relevant use cases.
 We believe many similar protocols dealing with undercollateralized assets might need this level of control.
-Any smart contract that has logic needing data from multiple pools dynamically cannot be implemented right now.
+Any smart contract that has logic needing data from multiple pools dynamically(in a single transaction) cannot be implemented right now.
 For us, the need for owned pools originated from the need to dyanmically query pool data in the margin related smart contract, for some protocol, it might be to enforce cross-market liquidations.

 ## Specification